CellSMB/RyR-simulator/README.md

 1. replace `/path-to-distribution/RyR-simulator` with the proper path to the top level directory of the RyR-simulator distribution
 2. *IMPORTANT*: use the `chdir = TRUE` option of the source command - otherwise it will not work!

-This procedure has been tested on OS X with R 2.15.0 GUI 1.51 (Leopard build 64-bit (6148)).
+This procedure has been tested on OS X with R 2.15.0 GUI 1.51 (Leopard build 64-bit (6148)) and R 3.0.1 "Good Sport" which is current as of this writing.
 You can obtain R for OS X at <http://cran.r-project.org/bin/macosx/>.
+Again, on OS X you can just drag ryr-simulator.R from the Finder into the command line window of the R app and it will automagically generate the proper `source()` command at the prompt.